psychopy/psychopy/docs/source/builder/components/microphone.rst

 Microphone Component
 -------------------------------

-Please note: That features of this component are new and may be subject to change.
+Please note: This is a new component, and is subject to change.

 The microphone component provides a way to record sound during an experiment.
 To do so, specify the starting time relative to the start of the routine (see `start` below) and a stop time (= duration in seconds).